 This incident highlighted the need to clarify and strengthen the state's rules and regulations on radioactive waste.
-While the Department is taking some actions administratively to prevent and better address future incidents, changes will need to be made to the state's statutes in this area, which were written in the late 1970s before this type of waste stream became prevalent.
-Statutory enhancements ODOE is seeking via SB 246 include: better defined investigative powers to pursue potential violations; clarified authority to require corrective action in the event of unlawful disposal; clarified authority to require preventative measures; and authority for the agency to update and clarify, through a rulemaking, what qualifies for an exemption from the term “radioactive waste."
+While the Department took some actions administratively to prevent and better address future incidents, changes also needed to be made to the state's statutes in this area.
+Those statutes were written in the late 1970s before this type of waste stream became prevalent.
+Statutory enhancement ODOE secured via SB 246 include: better defined investigative powers to pursue potential violations; clarified authority to require corrective action in the event of unlawful disposal; clarified authority to require preventative measures; and authority for the agency to update and clarify, through a rulemaking, what qualifies for an exemption from the term “radioactive waste."

 HB 2063 - Standby Generators (Agency Bill)

 In order to operate, electric power generators that serve as back-up power supplies to industrial or other operating sources, but that do not connect to the electricity grid, must obtain permits from local governments and the Department of Environmental Quality.
 Under current law, these standby generators that are over 25 MW must also apply to the Energy Facility Siting Council for a site certificate or for an exemption from EFSC.
 This bill would clarify that site certificates or exemptions are not necessary for backup standby generators that are incapable of interconnecting to the grid.
 Most of these types of generators are associated with cloud computer data centers, and this bill would relieve developers of those facilities from the cost and time associated with seeking an exemption from EFSC.

 HB 2064 - Energy Facility Siting Council Quorum (Agency Bill)